Interpolation and Extrapolation Statements equivalent to the Riemann Hypothesis: The necessary condition and Reverse H o lder Classes

 \section{The necessary condition and Reverse H\"{o}lder Classes}

-Now we want to return to the question about the relationship between the supposed failure of the Riemann Hypothesis and the Reverse H\"{o}lder weights in $\left( 0,1\right) $.
+Now we want to return to the question of the relationship between the alleged invalidity of the Riemann hypothesis and the Reverse H\"{o}lder weights in $\left( 0,1\right) $.

-We need the following theorem due to Ivanov and Kalton (Ref. \cite{IK}) which is a strenghtening of a previous result of L\"{o}fstr\"{o}m (Cf. \cite {L}).
-An even more general result is obtained in \cite{ACK} (also see \cite {AS}) which notation we adopt:
+We will need a theorem due to Ivanov and Kalton (Ref. \cite{IK}) which is a strengthening of a previous result of L\"{o}fstr\"{o}m (Cf. \cite{L}).
+An even more general result is obtained in \cite{ACK} (see also \cite{AS}) which notation we adopt:

 For $\left( Y_{0},Y_{1}\right) $ a regular couple, let

 for some $\gamma >0$ independent of $s$ and $t$; and